Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Pretty printing is very useful for displaying complex data structures, like dictionaries read from JSON content.
 However, the existing pprint module can only format builtin objects that it knows about.
 By providing a way for classes to customize how their instances participate in pretty printing, users have more options for visually improving the display of their complex data, especially for debugging.

-By extending the built-in print() function to automatically pretty print its output, debugging with user-friendly display is made even more convenient.
+By adding a !p conversion specifier to f-strings and str.format(), debugging with user-friendly display is made even more convenient.
 Since no extra imports are required, users can easily just piggyback on well-worn “print debugging” patterns, at least for the most common use cases.

 These extensions work both independently and complimentary, to provide powerful new use cases.